 Nemetona is there to guide us through that process, not necessarily holding our hands but offering us the space to explore it: the demons, the memories, the trauma, the good and the bad.
 She will not say whether it is good or bad, for it simply is.
 She will not take sides.

 Taking a step back from the world, every now and then, to connect with this goddess and our deepest self, we are better able to work in the world again, with open arms and hearts, living lives filled with compassion and honesty.

 And when we are ready, we rediscover what freedom really means.

-To find out more about Nemetona, see my latest book, Dancing With Nemetona: A Druid’s Exploration of Sanctuary and Sacred Space, HERE.
+To find out more about Nemetona, see my latest book, Dancing With Nemetona: A Druid’s Exploration of Sanctuary and Sacred Space click the website link below.